Nikovash/bitoreum-builder/docs/faq.md

 A: The script supports Debian fork Linux Distributions with the following architecture types:

 - Linux 64-bit		(`x86_64-pc-linux-gnu`)
 - Linux 32-bit		(`i686-pc-linux-gnu`)
 - Linux ARM 32-bit	(`arm-linux-gnueabihf`)
 - Linux ARM 64-bit	(`aarch64-linux-gnu`)
-- Raspberry Pi 4 or better (`aarch64-linux-gnu`)
+- Raspberry Pi 4+	(`aarch64-linux-gnu`)
 - Ampere			(`aarch64-linux-gnu`)
+- Windows 64-bit	(`x86_64-w64-mingw32`) Cross compile

 ---

 ### 🐍 Q: Why does it install Python 3.10.17?

-A: Crystal Bitoreum was forked from, Bitoreum, which was forked from Raptoreum, hic was forked from Dash, which was based on Bitcoin, some of these dependecies require Python 3.10.
+A: Crystal Bitoreum was forked from, Bitoreum, which was forked from Raptoreum, which was forked from Dash, which was based on Bitcoin, some of these dependecies require Python 3.10.
 Modern OS's have moved onto Python 3.12+.
 This script installs the last version of Python 3.10 as an alt install.
 This does not disrupt the python required for your OS and can be called relative to the instance of a terminal window, hence the use of screen.

 ---

-### 📦 Q: Where are the final `.tar.gz` files?
+### 📦 Q: Where are the final `.tar.gz` and/or `*.zip` files?

 A: Compressed binaries are placed in: